nsgrantham/fungi-identify/README.md

 We would love to hear from you.
 If you wish to speak about the motivation, scope, and direction of this project, consider contacting our corresponding author Robert R. Dunn (`Rob_Dunn@ncsu.edu`).

 For questions regarding the specifics of the code provided here, please contact Neal S. Grantham (`ngranth@ncsu.edu`).
-If you would instead like to discuss the molecular sequencing methods and data provided at [1000homes figshare repository](http://figshare.com/articles/1000homes/1270900), please contact Albert Barberan (`albert.barberan@colorado.edu`).
+If you would instead like to discuss the molecular sequencing methods and data provided at [1000homes figshare repository](http://figshare.com/articles/1000homes/1270900), please contact Albert Barber&aacute;n (`albert.barberan@colorado.edu`).